 Cut stems back after the first flush of flowers fade to promote a repeat bloom.

 Yarrow are heat loving and hardy.
 They provide some vivid color late in the season.

 The delicate looking flower heads sit on top of lacy green foliage.
 This one is another favorite butterfly plant!

 |Baby's Breath - Festival StarGäó |

-Gypsophila Festival Star, Gypsophila 'Festival StarGäó' (PP#14,818), provides continuous cut flowers all summer long!
-Clouds of small white flowers float above densely branched plants from May through October!
-Gypsophila 'Festival Star' PP#14,818 is a hardy baby's breath that looks great in the landscape or in combination with annuals in baskets, mixed containers, or window boxes.
+Gypsophila "Festival Star",provides continuous cut flowers all summer long!
+You'll get clouds of small white flowers that float above densely branched plants from May through October!
+This is a hardy baby's breath that looks great in the landscape or in combination with annuals in baskets, mixed containers, or window boxes.
+A great match for roses picked for the vase!
 The ice-white blooms provide a brilliant backdrop for other wildflower varieties.
 Does not transplant well.
 Plant in light, dry soil and provide a treatment of lime.
 Mulch for winter protection.
 Cut the flowers for arrangements when half the blooms are open to extend vase life.
 You can also place Baby's Breath upright or hang upside down in dry, dark, open, airy place.

 (Hybrid Viola) or Pansies add some early color to the garden.
 They flower freely all season (better if deadheaded)

 These dainty little "hearts' will add color to the garden early, in graceful sprays.
-See how easy it is to grow a

 There is an Almost Endless list of perennial flowers that you could blend in and around your roses.
 There are many different types of flowers, and different kinds of flowers.
 Research them, then order some, to add color and variety to your garden.